unpoller/unpoller/cmd/unifi-poller/README.md

         filter accepts three options: devices, clients, other.
 This will print a lot of information.
 Recommend piping it into a file and/or into jq for better visualization.
-This requires a valid config file that contains working authentication details for a Unifi Controller.
+This requires a valid config file that contains working authentication details for a UniFi Controller.
 This only dumps data for sites listed in the config file.
 The application exits after printing the JSON payload; it does not daemonize or report to InfluxDB with this option.
 The `other` option is special.
 This allows you request